 Metformin targets breast cancer stem cells

-Metformin’s activity against breast cancer stem cells, along with its ability to target different subtypes of breast cancer, help to explain why laboratory studies show it can work in combination with a number of standard treatments, including trastuzumab (21), tamoxifen (24), and standard chemotherapy agents (25).
-Animal and cell studies show that metformin both helps to improve the effectiveness of standard treatments (26–28) and delays relapse of cancers which have been treated with these therapies (Iliopoulos et al., 2011).
+Metformin has also been shown to target breast cancer stem cells (Bao et al., 2014; Cufi et al., 2012; Hirsch et al., 2009).
+This activity against breast cancer stem cells, along with its ability to target different subtypes of breast cancer, help to explain why lab studies show it can work in combination with a number of standard treatments, including trastuzumab (Cufi et al., 2012), tamoxifen (Ma et al., 2014), and standard chemotherapy agents (Iliopoulos et al., 2011).
+Animal and cell studies show that metformin both helps to improve the effectiveness of standard treatments (Bradford and Khan, 2013; Liu et al., 2012; Zhang et al., 2014) and also delays relapse of cancers which have been treated with these therapies (Iliopoulos et al., 2011).

 Metformin improves markers of breast cancer in early clinical studies

 As a result of the large amount of supportive data for metformin in breast cancer generated by observational and laboratory studies, various clinical trials investigating metformin in breast cancer are now underway (Camacho et al., 2015).
 Overall, collective analyses of the results of these early-stage trials (meta-analysis) are beginning to suggest a generally positive effect when metformin is added to standard cancer therapies (Rahmani et al., 2019; Zhang et al., 2019b).